rspamd/rspamd.com/doc/tutorials/writing_tests.md

 Rspamd has two types of tests:

-* Unit tests - those type of tests are intended to test some particular function in Rspamd and are written in Lua + FFI (if testing plain C function) using [telescope framework](https://github.com/norman/telescope);
+* Unit tests - those type of tests are intended to test some particular function in Rspamd and are written in Lua + FFI (if testing plain C function) using [Telescope framework](https://github.com/norman/telescope);
 * Functional tests - are used to test the whole daemon behaviour with complex setup involving custom configuration, external services, such as Redis, and so on.
-Functional tests are written using [Robot framework](https://robotframework.org/).
+Functional tests are written using [Robot Framework](https://robotframework.org/).

 ## Unit tests